phanumat/Documentation/contributing/style-guide.rst

 Writing Style Guide
 ===================

-When you write for SmartThings platform, your audience should find your documentation readable, interesting and informative.
+When you write for PEA HiVE platform, your audience should find your documentation readable, interesting and informative.
 To accomplish these goals, we encourage you to stick to our recommended writing style.

 ----